 You won't need massive coverage for expensive artwork if your home décor consists of a few IKEA posters.
 The type of insurance you get will also depend on whether you're a landlord or tenant.
 If you're renting, you could already be covered (but don't assume this – best to ask).

 One of the most important things to check is not what's included, but what's excluded.
 The last thing you want when dealing with financial or personal loss is finding out you're not adequately covered.
-Take your time to research insurance companies and their policies before you commit.
-You might even find it helpful to get your professional advice.
+As well as getting professional advice, you might find it helpful to consider HomeSure.
+This home contents insurance offers comprehensive coverage for all that's close to your heart.

 After your policy is in place, it's a good idea to check it yearly.
 You may have purchased items that won't be accounted for or have made home improvements that increase the value of your property.
 Or maybe you might have sold a big-ticket item that no longer needs to be included in your content inventory, so your insurance premiums would actually go down.